Polylactic acid: Degradation

 PLA is compostable.
 Rates vary with the particular isomer.
 As illustrated by its use in medicine, PLA degrades mainly by hydrolysis.
-The degradation product is innocuous lactic acid, In the body, full degradation requires 6 months to 2 years.
+The degradation product is innocuous lactic acid.
+In the body, full degradation requires 6 months to 2 years.
 The degradation in seawater is also of interest.
 As a result, it degrades poorly in landfills and household composts, but is effectively digested in hotter industrial composts, usually degrading best at temperatures of over 60 °C.

+PLA can also be hydrolyzed with sodium hydroxide (NaOH), the higher the concentration the greater the rate, and then after neutralization can be converted into single cell protein.

 Pure PLA foams are selectively hydrolysed in Dulbecco's modified Eagle's medium (DMEM) supplemented with fetal bovine serum (FBS) (a solution mimicking body fluid).
 After 30 days of submersion in DMEM+FBS, a PLLA scaffold lost about 20% of its weight.

 PLA samples of various molecular weights were degraded into methyl lactate (a green solvent) by using a metal complex catalyst.

 PLA can also be degraded by some bacteria, such as Amycolatopsis and Saccharothrix.
 A purified protease from Amycolatopsis sp., PLA depolymerase, can also degrade PLA.
 Enzymes such as pronase and most effectively proteinase K from Tritirachium album degrade PLA.